-Best Paris hotels and apartments.
+Best Paris hotels and apartments downtown.
 Best districts.
 Booking.
-Cheval Blanc, Plazza Athénée, Royal Monceau and The Ritz are the best 5 star hotels in Paris.
+Cheval Blanc, Plazza Athénée, Royal Monceau and The Ritz are top 5 star hotels in Paris.
 Feel at home in a right bank hotel near Louvre or Champs-Elysées, a left bank hotel near Notre-Dame.
 Rooms are generally small downtown.
 Breakfast is mostly continental and expensive.
-You may prefer to go to a café.
-Few Paris hotels have a parking.
+Cafés are an alternative.
+Few hotels have a parking.
 Consider renting an apartment.
 You may save on money, specially if your party is over 3 people.
 Paris Camping in Bois de Boulogne and hostels are affordable stay options.
 Paris hotel map.
 Trip to Paris.

 The Champs-Elysées are the most prestigious avenue in the world.
 The district has most 5 star hotels in the city.

 Parisians generally prefer the quiet left bank over the busy right bank.
 Stay there in a romantic boutique hotel.

 Stay in a hotel within walking distance of the Louvre, Musée d'Orsay, Departments Stores and other top sights.

 Notre-Dame Cathedral, the left bank and Le Marais district will easily be within walking distance of your hotel.